RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence: Introduction

-To contextualize these gaps, Table~\ref{tab:dataset_cmp} presents a detailed comparison of RoboMIND 2.0 against a broad spectrum of contemporary datasets—including RT-1~\cite{brohan2022rt}, BC-Z~\cite{jang2022bc}, BridgeData V2~\cite{ebert2021bridge}, RoboSet~\cite{bharadhwaj2024roboagent}, BRMData~\cite{zhang2024empowering}, Dabb-E~\cite{shafiullah2023bringing}, and the aforementioned Open X-Embodiment~\cite{o2024open}, AgiBot World~\cite{bu2025agibot}, and RoboCOIN~\cite{wu2025robocoin}—across key axes such as trajectory scale, task and skill diversity, embodiment configuration, multimodal sensing, detailed annotation, and sim-to-real alignment.
-In our paper, we introduce \ours, a comprehensive dataset of robotic manipulation comprising approximately \ntrajs bi-manual operation trajectories from \ntasks manipulation tasks collected from six diverse robot platforms (e.g., Franka~\cite{franka_site}, UR5e~\cite{ur5e_site}, AgileX~\cite{AgileX_site}, ARX~\cite{arx2024lift}, Tien Kung~\cite{tien_kung_site}, and Tian Yi~\cite{xhumanoid2024tianyi}).
+To contextualize these gaps, we introduce \ours, a comprehensive dataset of robotic manipulation comprising approximately \ntrajs bi-manual operation trajectories from \ntasks manipulation tasks collected from six diverse robot platforms (i.e., Franka~\cite{franka_site}, UR5e~\cite{ur5e_site}, AgileX~\cite{AgileX_site}, ARX~\cite{arx2024lift}, Tien~Kung~\cite{tien_kung_site}, and Tian~Yi~\cite{xhumanoid2024tianyi}).
 Our manipulation tasks emphasize \nskills fundamental robotic skills and involve 1,139 distinct objects, with around 97K examples of common “pick-and-place” operations on different type of objects and over 50K instances of interactive manipulation tasks such as switching, dragging, and tool use (see Figure~\ref{fig:teaser}).
 In terms of scenario distribution, our dataset covers a variety of settings, including domestic scenes such as living rooms, bedrooms, kitchens, supermarkets, and children’s rooms, as well as industrial environments like logistics sorting facilities, biological laboratories, and industrial assembly lines, with roughly equal proportions of industrial and domestic scenarios. \ours aggregates over 1K hours of operational experience, including 12K bimanual mobile manipulation trajectories enriched with tactile information.
 Crucially, every trajectory is annotated with detailed natural language descriptions, enabling language-guided policy learning and supporting multimodal representation training for vision-language-action (VLA) models.
+Table~\ref{tab:dataset_cmp} presents a detailed comparison of RoboMIND 2.0 against a broad spectrum of contemporary datasets, including RT-1~\cite{brohan2022rt}, BC-Z~\cite{jang2022bc}, BridgeData V2~\cite{ebert2021bridge}, RoboSet~\cite{bharadhwaj2024roboagent}, BRMData~\cite{zhang2024empowering}, Dabb-E~\cite{shafiullah2023bringing}, Open X-Embodiment~\cite{o2024open}, AgiBot World~\cite{bu2025agibot}, and RoboCOIN~\cite{wu2025robocoin}, across key axes such as trajectory scale, task and skill diversity, embodiment configuration, multimodal sensing, detailed annotation, and sim-to-real alignment.